ros-controls/control.ros.org/master/_sources/doc/api_list/api_list.rst

 API Documentation
 =================

+API documentation for the whole framework is parsed by doxygen and can be found `here <../api/index.html>`_.

-Here you can find links to the API documentation published on docs.ros.org
+In the following, you can find links to the per-package API documentation published on docs.ros.org.

 ros2_control
 *************

-A documentation for the whole repository is parsed by doxygen and can be found `here <../api/index.html>`_

 .. list-table::
   :header-rows: 1